mikigraf/Image-Processing-CLI-in-Rust/README.md

 # Image-Processing-CLI-in-Rust

-Simple CLI for processing images.
+CLI for processing images in Rust.
+Some implementation is custom and for some function it uses 3rd party libraries.

 This project uses following libraries: